LousLab/Butterfly_diffusion/README.md

 7. Comparing predicted noise with the actual noise using MSE.
 8. Updating the model weights.

-Both training and validation MSE are recorded during training.
+Training and validation MSE are recorded during training.

 ## Evaluation

-The current baseline uses:
+The model is evaluated using:

 * Training MSE
 * Validation MSE
 * Training/validation loss curves
 * Qualitative inspection of generated images

-Inference speed and image quality are also compared using different numbers of reverse-diffusion steps.
+Different numbers of inference steps were also tested to study the trade-off between generation speed and image quality.

 ### Inference Step Experiment

-Different numbers of inference steps were tested:
+The following inference step counts were compared:

 * 50
 * 100